nnakash/hailo-rpi5-examples/README.md

 # FeeMe - Free Text Menu Ordering

 Welcome to the **FeeMe** repository!
-This open-source project enables users to select items from a restaurant menu by writing a free-text prompt instead of manually choosing each item.
+This open-source project enables users to select items from a restaurant menu by Talking / writing or Even taking a picture (Future) freely instead of manually choosing each item.
 FeeMe intelligently matches the user's description to the closest items available on the menu.

 ### System Digrams